K-65 (Kansas highway): History

 By 1927, a former K-65 was established as a state highway from US-36 by Lebanon north to the Nebraska border.
 By 1934, the highway was decommissioned and became a section of US-281 when it was extended into Kansas.

 K-3 formerly turned east and entered Xenia, where it turned back north and terminated at K-38.
 By 1932, K-3 was realigned to travel directly north to K-3, and the former section of K-3 through Xenia became K-69.
 K-69 was renumbered to K-65 sometime between April 1933 and 1934, to avoid confusion when US-69 was extended into Kansas.
 Between 1936 and 1937, K-38 became an extension of K-31.
 Before 1957, K-65 originally turned north in Xenia and ended at K-31 in Osage.
-Then in a October 9, 1957 resolution K-31 was rerouted further east on K-52 from Blue Mound, bypassing Osage, then left K-52 and went directly south to Mapleton.
+Then in an October 9, 1957 resolution K-31 was rerouted further east on K-52 from Blue Mound, bypassing Osage, then left K-52 and went directly south to Mapleton.
 At this time K-65 was extended east on a new alignment from Xenia to Mapleton.
 The current bridge over the Little Osage River was built in 1962.

 The section of K-65 east of Xenia by the Little Osage River, has had to close briefly numerous times due to flooding.
 On September 22, 1970, the highway was closed at the river due to water covering the roadway from heavy rain.
 Heavy rain from thunderstorms caused a section of the highway by the river to close on April 20, 1973.
 On November 4, 1974, the section of K-65 by the river was closed due to flooding, when over 7 in of rain fell in parts of southeast Kansas.
 On October 3, 1986, heavy rain from remnants of Hurricane Paine caused flooding that closed a section of the roadway at the river crossing.